An Introduction Into The Wild World Of Cosplay

-If you are in New York City this weekend, you may see Link in line at McDonalds or Sailor Moon on the subway.
-New York Comic Con kicks off the ninth year of the annual comic book and entertainment convention, and the cosplay is sure to be impressive.
+If you were in New York City this weekend, you may have seen Link in line at McDonalds or Sailor Moon on the subway.
+Maybe photographs of costumed individuals flooded your Instagram or Twitter feeds.

 Surely by now you’ve heard the word cosplay tossed around, but do you really know what it is, or how much the hobby costs?